 The issue of inequalities between countries is complicated to assess.
 Generally, the idea seems to be that developing nations are doing just that and their development involves their more closely approximating the status or standing of other nations, perhaps as their military comes to be feared, or as their technology allows them to develop desirable consumer items.
-Sometimes the focus is on the wide spread availability of consumer items that were once available only to a select few such as cars, air travel, personal computers, or smartphones.
-Whether the later constitute progress in equality when the status is more that of the end of the supply chain (for example, the cars that are near the end of their useful life, or other consumer products who didn't manage to be sold in any of the countries they passed through on their way here) is unclear, however.
+Sometimes the focus is on the widespread availability of consumer items that were once available only to a select few such as cars, air travel, personal computers, or smartphones.
+Whether the latter constitute progress in equality when the status is more that of the end of the supply chain (for example, the cars that are near the end of their useful life, or other consumer products who didn't manage to be sold in any of the countries they passed through on their way here like surplus stock on northern hemisphere fashion trends) is unclear, however.
 New Zealand has supply chain problems that result from the 'realities of a small population and long and skinny country - far from global manufacturing' (Grant Thornton New Zealand Ltd., pg., 2).
+The seasonal variation also places us at least 6 months behind seasonal surplus in off-shore production.